SettleMint

 What each addon owns

 Each addon owns one operational workflow.
-Asset contracts own the base token model, role setup, identity registry, compliance modules, and instrument profile.
+Asset contracts own the base token model, role setup, the identity registry, compliance modules, and the instrument profile.

 TaskPageCapability ownershipOutside the capability